ckormanyos/real-time-cpp/readme.md

 to invoke GNUmake via batch file.
 The build process runs in combination with several makefiles.

-CMake files have also been created for each supported target.

 To build any target other than Debug or Release for Win32, a cross-compiler (GNU GCC cross compiler) is required.
 See the text below for additional details.

-Upon successful build, the build results, such as the HEX-files, map files, etc., will be placed in the bin directory.
+Upon successful build, the build results, such as the HEX-files, map files, etc., will be placed in the `bin` directory.

 There is also a workspace solution for ATMEL(R) Atmel Studio(R) 7.
 It is called ref_app.atsln.

 ### Build with CMake

+CMake files have also been created for each supported target.
+TBD: Describe this more clearly and handle #76.

 Win+R, cmd, enter